SiaKong/CSI4142G14/SQLqeuries.md

 <br>
 ###Update the fact table to also include foreign key value from primary key of national_statistics dimension
-The *national_statistics* foreign key shows which national_statistics row of data is connected
 >**UPDATE** suicide_fact_table
 >**SET** national_statistics_key = finaljoin.national_statistics_key
 >**FROM** (